Back to blog

 Sun Load Sensor

 Taking HVAC optimization in a unique direction, sun load sensors measure the infrared spectra (the sunlight that provides heat) of light hitting an EV car and understand its angle and intensity.
-With this information, the electric vehicle heating and cooling system can adjust how it is heating or cooling a car, providing warmer or cooler air where it’s needed most.
-As an example, if the sun is on the passenger side of the car, the sensor tells the system to provide more cooling to that side of the vehicle.
+With this information, the electric vehicle heating and cooling system can adjust how it is heating or cooling a car, providing warmer or cooler air where needed most.
+For example, if the sun is on the car’s passenger side, the sensor tells the system to provide more cooling to that side.
 All this thermal modeling requires accurate and reliable sensors to provide critical inputs for the control system.

 Seat and Steering Wheel Temperature Sensors

-It might seem like an odd addition to this list, but it comes into play with managing an EV’s HVAC system.
-When a driver or passenger engages a seat heater or steering wheel warmer, that’s immediate feedback to the vehicle.
-With smart technology, the vehicle’s systems can prioritize power distribution to heat up the seat or steering wheel as opposed to heating up the air.
+It might seem like an odd addition to this list, but it comes into play when managing an EV’s HVAC system.
+When a driver or passenger activates a seat heater or steering wheel warmer, the vehicle instantly registers and responds to the input.
+With smart technology, the vehicle’s systems can prioritize power distribution to heat the seat or steering wheel instead of heating the air.
 Accurate sensing provides critical comfort feedback to make the occupants comfortable in the most efficient manner.

-Electric Vehicle HVAC System Optimization for Peak Performance
+Electric Vehicle HVAC System Design Optimization for Peak Performance

 Considered a necessity for a comfortable ride, the operator interface for an electric vehicle HVAC system is designed to be intuitive with minimal requirements for the operator to monitor or modify.